Tuesday, September 17, 2024

 Darwinian Thinking About Life After Death

-Darwinian science can explain the evolved natural desire for religious experience as a manifestation of the uniquely human evolved capacity for symbolism--for imagining symbolic worlds that can include life after death, perhaps with eternal happiness in Heaven or eternal torment in Hell.
+Darwinian science can explain the evolved natural desire for religious experience as a manifestation of the uniquely human evolved capacity for symbolism--for imagining symbolic worlds that can include life after death, perhaps with eternal happiness in Heaven for the saved or eternal torment in Hell for the damned.
 We have an instinctive desire for preserving our lives, and our powerful imaginations can project our lives into an endless future after death.

 We create the symbolic reality of the afterlife by collective consent--by agreeing with one another that this symbolic world exists.
 That is to say that we must persuade one another that it's real.
 That also means that we can persuade ourselves that it is not real.
 For example, as I have argued, the four possible ways of achieving immortality--staying alive forever, being resurrected after death, living forever as a disembodied soul, or living forever though one's legacy (fame or progeny)--can all be shown to be incoherent illusions, because a deathless existence could never preserve the personal identity of any human being.

 But then if we were persuaded that the symbolic world of the afterlife is not real, we would have to learn to live with the inevitability of death without that knowledge ruining our lives.
 We could do that if we could see that living forever is not as good for us, and death is not as bad for us, as we might think.
-We need to see that living forever cannot be really desirable because a deathless human life could not be a truly human life, a point beautifully conveyed in Wallace Stevens' poem "Sunday Morning," which teaches us that "death is the mother of beauty."
-We also need to see that fearing death makes no sense because the dead know nothing, and no living being can ever be dead, an argument that has been developed by Epicurus, Lucretius, and Montaigne.
+We would need to see that living forever cannot be really desirable because a deathless human life could not be a truly human life, a point beautifully conveyed in Wallace Stevens' poem "Sunday Morning," which teaches us that "death is the mother of beauty."
+We also need to see that fearing death makes no sense because the dead know nothing, and no living human being can ever be dead, an argument that has been advanced by Epicurus and by Epicureans like Lucretius and Montaigne.

-Darwin agreed with this Epicurean denial of life after death.
+Darwin agreed with the Epicurean denial of life after death, even though he rarely spoke about this in his public writing.
 He was led to this both by his evolutionary science of life and death and by his personal experience with death, particularly the death of his ten-year-old daughter Annie in 1851.
 She died of tuberculosis (known at the time as "consumption").
 Darwin's way of understanding and dealing with the death of his child was to keep a careful record of her childhood and her sickness and to preserve his memories of her--particularly, the "joyousness" of her character--in a written memorial essay.

 Darwin looked forward to the day that scientists would understand the natural causes of her sickness and perhaps the remedies for it.
 He was excited, therefore, when in 1877 he saw an article by Dr. Robert Koch with the first photographs of bacteria, along with Koch's argument that such microorganisms could cause diseases.
 Darwin said that it would be the "greatest triumph of Science" to discover the origin of infectious diseases such as the one that killed Annie.